Wheels (String-A-Longs song): Other versions

 In the UK a few months later the same year, the tune was recorded by the Joe Loss Orchestra as "Wheels Cha Cha", and reached No. 21.
 It is remembered also as the music to the Naked Ballon Dance, later used when bodybuilder Tony Holland flexed his muscles and won Opportunity Knocks.

 The song became popular in France where it was recorded by Marcel Amont with French lyrics under the title "Dans le cœur de ma blonde".
 It topped the French and Belgian charts for many weeks in July and August 1961.
 Billy Vaughn's version was a No. 1 hit in Germany for 14 weeks in 1961, and in Argentina for 3 weeks.
 In the US, it reached No. 28.

-The Dutch group The Jumping Jewels had a number-one hit single in the Netherlands with their version in 1961.
+The Dutch group the Jumping Jewels had a number-one hit single in the Netherlands with their version in 1961.
 Johnny Duncan released a vocal version with lyrics by Johnny Flamingo in 1963.

-The Ventures, Hot Butter and Jorgen Ingmann also recorded their versions.
+The Ventures, Hot Butter and Jorgen Ingmann also recorded versions.
+A cover version by The Coctails appears on their 1996 album Live at Lounge Ax.